 In addition to the gear we carry, we rely on a few other tools that help keep us safe, ensure we know where we’re headed and what we’re getting ourselves into, and help us follow the golden rules of camping—”leave no trace” and “leave it better than you found it”.

 Stay connected.
 No, I don’t mean maintaining cell-service so you can post those Instagram-worthy snaps.
 Rather, this is more for safety—to know where you are and have a way to communicate should you run into any situations where you need external help.
 We all carry CB radios to keep in touch with one another on the trail, but we each also carry a HAM radio for emergencies since the HAM can reach up to hundreds of miles away if used properly.
 That said, using a HAM radio for regular communication is not advised unless you have an operator license.
-Another great option is the Garmin inReach which utilizes satellite communications.
+Another great option for staying connected is the Garmin inReach Mini 2 Satellite Communicator.

 Find your campsite.
 There are a lot of tools available to you that will help you find the perfect campsite, you just need to know how to use them.
 Since campsites are not always posted online—and overlanders typically don’t like to share GPS points or geo-tag locations—finding an off-grid spot will require a bit of research, but it’s well worth the effort.
 Typically we start our search on Instagram.
 We get inspiration and ideas for different areas to travel to from the people we follow, then start to whittle down our search to specific camping areas from there.
 We use Google to check out distances and get a feel for the area using the satellite views, and reference printed Forest Service maps or road atlases that we also bring along with us in case our electronics fail us.
 But our most used tool is Gaia Maps.
 It’s a paid subscription that gives us access to a variety of maps that cover BLM land, US Forest Service roads, National Parks, City Roads, Offroad Trails and more.
 Before leaving town we’ll create travel routes, mark specific GPS points, and download all the various maps we want to view.
 Then, once on the road we use it as a GPS tool to make sure we stay on track and headed down the right roads.
 And when you find that perfect site and are ready to set up for the night—remember that good campsites are found, not made.
 When possible, camp only on existing or established campsites to avoid damaging vegetation.